Manicben/3DPrintSaviour/README.md

 Many thanks to:

-**Dr Peter Cheung** - For giving me the opportunity to work on an awesome and useful project as part of degree.
+**Dr Peter Cheung** - For giving me the opportunity to work on an awesome and useful project as part of my university degree.

 **Gina Häußge** - [Octoprint](https://octoprint.org/) - The printer control software used here.
 An amazing project used by many 3D printer owners.